 When an instance is instantiated, its initializer is executed, and the initializer for every class it inherits is executed.
+If a class has constructors, one of its constructors is also executed.
 For a class c:

 - First, the initializer of Object defined in ceylon.language is executed.
 (This initializer is empty and does no work.) - For each superclass x of c, there is exactly one other superclass y of c that directly extends x.
-When execution of the initializer of x terminates without a thrown exception, execution of the initializer of y begins. - Finally, when execution of the initializer of c terminates without a thrown exception, the new instance of c is fully-initialized and made accessible to the calling code.
+When execution of the initializer of x terminates without a thrown exception, execution of the initializer of y begins.
+When sequential execution of the initializer reaches the declaration of the invoked or delegated constructor of y, if any, the constructor itself is executed.
+When execution of the constructor terminates without a thrown exception, execution, execution of the initializer resumes at the next statement after the constructor declaration. - Finally, when execution of the initializer of c, terminates without a thrown exception, the new instance of c is fullyinitialized and made accessible to the calling code.

-If any initializer in the class hierarchy terminates with a thrown exception, initialization terminates and the incompletely-initialized instance never becomes accessible.
+If any initializer or constructor in the class hierarchy terminates with a thrown exception, initialization terminates and the incompletely-initialized instance never becomes accessible.